-- Acute I.E that is rapidly progressive and destructive in nature.
+- Acute IE that is rapidly progressive and destructive.
 The disease affects normal valves and is fatal if not treated.

-- Sub-acute I.E (endocarditis lenta) that is indolent in nature, affects damaged valves and fatality is seen after 1 year.
+- Sub-acute IE (endocarditis lenta) that is indolent, affects damaged valves, and fatality is seen after 1 year.

 Infectious endocarditis can also be further classified into:

-- Native valve endocarditis that is affected by staphylococcus species, streptococcus species and the HACEK group of organisms.
+- Native valve endocarditis is affected by Staphylococcus species, Streptococcus species, and the HACEK group of organisms.

-- Prosthetic valve endocarditis, mostly affected by coagulase-negative staphylococci and Staphylococcus aureus
+- Prosthetic valve endocarditis, mostly affected by coagulase-negative Staphylococci and S. aureus

-- IV drug abuse endocarditis that is seen with more resistant bugs such as MRSA, pseudomonas, lactobacillus, and Corynebacterium.
+- Intravenous (IV) drug abuse endocarditis that is seen with more resistant bugs such as methicillin-resistant S. aureus (MRSA), Pseudomonas, Lactobacillus, and Corynebacterium.

 - Nosocomial endocarditis that is seen with fastidious organisms such as Coxiella burnetii and Brucella.